 (NASCAR)

-17. NASCAR fan demographics show that around 6% of Hispanic and African-American people say they are avid fans.
+17. NASCAR fan demographics show that around 6% of Hispanic and African-American people are avid fans of the sport.

 (Statista)

-Among Hispanics, 6% state that they are avid fans, while 26% state they are casual fans.
-Among African-Americans, numbers are similar, with 6% being avid fans and 29% casual fans based on the latest NASCAR fan statistics.
+Among the Hispanic population, 6% state that they are avid fans, while 26% state they are casual fans.
+For African-Americans, numbers are similar, with 6% being avid fans and 29% casual fans based on the latest NASCAR fan statistics.

 18. NASCAR attendance trends show that the popularity of the sport is decreasing.